featuremine/tutorials/tutorial1/README.md

 ##### Config with UI

 Open http://localhost:3000 on a browser.
 Connect to the database adding it to "Data sources".
-Create a new dashboard with the configuration dashboard_cfg.json.
+Create a new dashboard importing the configuration dashboard_cfg.json.